 At Hotjar we take site performance very seriously and do everything in our power to optimize everything in the process.
 Hotjar's script, like most scripts and other tracking solutions, will only have a marginal, almost negligible, effect on your site's speed and performance.

-In Hotjar's case, we take all the necessary steps in ensuring fast deliverability of our service on your sites with as little impact as possible.
-Here is how:
+We take all the necessary steps in ensuring fast deliverability of our service on your sites with as little impact as possible.
+Here's how:

 - The script is loaded asynchronously.
 This means that that the Hotjar script does not stop your site from loading its own assets.